Marked Men (1940 film)

 Marked Men is a 1940 American film directed by Sam Newfield (using the pseudonym "Sherman Scott") for Producers Releasing Corporation.

 The film is also known as Desert Escape in the USA (TV title).

 Plot

-Bill Carver (Warren Hull) is a man wrongfully imprisoned after being framed by gangster Joe Mallon (Paul Bryar).
+Bill Carver is a man wrongfully imprisoned after being framed by gangster Joe Mallon.
 In prison he is involuntarily involved in a jailbreak, also arranged by Mallon, who is serving in the same facility.